cb-42/ATS2020_PG9/README.md

 I. R
 ----

 First you'll need to acquire R itself.
 This can be done directly from [CRAN](https://cran.r-project.org/).
 If R is already installed, we recommend updating to the current version.
-You can check your R verison with 3.6.0.
+You can check your R verison with `getRversion()`.

 II.
 RStudio
 -----------